nexus-xyz/network-api/clients/cli/scripts/README.md

 ### What it does

-1. Starts `nexus-cli start --headless` in the background
+1. Starts `nexus-compute-cli start --headless` in the background
 2. Monitors memory usage every second for the specified duration
 3. Tracks peak memory usage throughout the run
 4. Displays real-time current and peak memory usage